nickpeplow/flarum/public/automate/cli/README.md

 #### How It Works

-1. The script identifies keywords in the database that don't have a tag assigned
+1. The script identifies keywords in the database that don't have a tag assigned (and aren't marked as 'rejected')
 2. For each keyword, it sends a request to OpenRouter with:
    - The keyword text
    - A structured JSON representation of available tags and categories
 3. The structured tag data includes:
-   - Categories (parent tags) that may or may not be assignable
+   - Categories (parent tags) always marked as non-assignable and without IDs
-   - Child tags that are always assignable
+   - Child tags with their actual database IDs and marked as assignable
    - A clear hierarchical organization that reflects the tag structure in the database
 4. OpenRouter analyzes the keyword and suggests the most appropriate tag
 5. The response includes:
    - The exact tag ID from the database
    - The tag name
    - A confidence score between 0.0 and 1.0
+6. The script takes one of two actions based on the confidence score:
-6. If the confidence score meets the minimum threshold, the script assigns the suggested tag to the keyword
+   - If the confidence score meets the minimum threshold, the script assigns the suggested tag to the keyword
+   - If the confidence score is below the minimum threshold, the keyword is marked with a 'rejected' status and won't be processed again
 7. Results are displayed in the console with detailed information about each suggestion
 8. Statistics are saved to track usage over time